tel: +48 888 99 98 98

 • They have very high magnetic induction on the surface of the magnet,

-• Significant importance in advanced technologically fields – are utilized in HDD drives, electric drive mechanisms, medical devices and very highly developed apparatuses.
+• Significant importance in modern technologies – find application in HDD drives, electric drive mechanisms, medical devices and very highly developed apparatuses.

 Disadvantages of neodymium magnets:

-• Potential hazard arising from small pieces of magnets pose a threat, when accidentally ingested, which is crucial in the aspect of protecting young children.
-Additionally, small elements of these devices can hinder the diagnostic process in case of swallowing.
+• Possible danger arising from small pieces of magnets can be dangerous, when accidentally ingested, which is crucial in the context of children's health.
+It's also worth noting that small elements of these devices have the potential to hinder the diagnostic process when they are in the body.

 Neodymium magnets can become demagnetized at high temperatures.